 Originally posted on December 27, 2012.

-There are just a few more days before all the hoopla starts around “New Year’s Resolutions”!
-I prefer to set GOALS, because I think a resolution doesn’t hold much weight (at least for me).
+Well…all the hoopla has started around “New Year’s Resolutions”!
+Honestly, I prefer to set GOALS, because I think resolutions don’t hold much weight (at least for me).
 I’ve resolved to do lots of things in my life but ended up not following through or abandoning the resolution after just a few weeks (or days)!

 For the past week or so, I’ve been brainstorming my goals for the upcoming year.
 I don’t have them completely mapped out yet, but I’m getting closer!
 This is the process I’ve been using:

 1) Define your mission.